Spondweni virus: Signs and symptoms

-While most reported symptomatic Spondweni virus infections have mild to moderate febrile illness that last for a short duration, incidences of more serious symptoms and illnesses have been associated with the virus.
-More serious complications have occurred, including conjunctivitis, hematuria, hematospermia, aphthous ulcer, and epistaxis.
+While most reported symptomatic Spondweni virus infections have mild to moderate febrile illness that last for a short duration, cases of more serious symptoms and illnesses have been associated with the virus.
+More serious complications have occurred including conjunctivitis, hematuria, hematospermia, aphthous ulcer, and epistaxis.

-Diagnosis of Spondweni viral infection would be to screen blood samples from infected individuals for the presence of the positive-sense, single-stranded RNA virion through the use of serologic assay, virus isolation, or PCR/qPCR.
+Diagnosis of Spondweni viral infection can be confirmed by testing blood samples for the presence of the positive-sense, single-stranded RNA virion through the use of serologic assay, virus isolation, or PCR/qPCR.
 These methods also aid in the prevention of misdiagnosis of Spondweni viral infection with other viral infections and infections with a similar clinical symptom array which includes Zika fever, dengue fever, Lassa fever, rickettsial infection, leptospirosis, and typhoid fever.